M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments: Problem statement

-We want to find the function $D$ in this set that best estimates $\hat{\dmap_t}$ with respect to the ground truth $\dmap_t$.
-By defining our neural network, we implicitly select a subspace of $\mathcal{D}$ in which the parameters for $D$ will be searched for by gradient descent.

-Several metrics were introduced by Eigen~\etal~\cite{Eigen2014Depth} to assess the performance of a depth estimation method.
-Since we are considering autonomous vehicles applications, errors on the estimate for closer objects have a higher impact than the errors occurring for objects in the background of the scene.
-We therefore want to minimize the error relatively to the distance of the object.
-The $\text{RMSE }\log$ distance metric~\cite{Eigen2014Depth} has this property.
-We therefore search for the candidate $D$ that minimizes this metric when comparing its outputs to the ground truth.
+Since collision avoidance is essential for autonomous vehicle applications, errors in the estimate for closer objects should have a higher impact than errors occurring for objects in the background of the scene.
+This is taken care of by constructing a dedicated loss function for training and by minimizing the error relatively to the distance of the object.
+During testing, we will use the set of performance metrics defined by Eigen~\etal to better grasp the behavior of our method.

-The network is trained in a supervised fashion on a dataset made of recorded drone trajectories for which every RGB frame of a trajectory comes with the corresponding ground-truth depth map and camera position.
-In accordance with good machine learning practices, the performance of the proposed architecture is assessed on a set of data that remains unknown to the training phase.